Affiliate links on Android Authority may earn us a commission. Learn more.

 Camera: Missing optics

 LG made an interesting change this year.
-For a while, the G series were limited to two rear cameras while the V series added a third for the ultra-wide, regular, and telephoto configuration.
+The V series has traditionally supported the ultra-wide, regular, and telephoto configuration.
 The V60, however, drops the optical telephoto lens and instead relies on digital zooming in the main sensor.
-This is an interesting shift at a time when the competition is rolling out periscoped telephoto lenses for even better optics.

 The V60’s main sensor captures 64MP images at f/1.8.
 The pixel size is 0.8 microns, and the camera offers a 78-degree field of view.
 This sensor bins down to 16MP.
 LG says it supports zoom from 2x to 10x.
 The ultra-wide camera has a 13MP sensor at f/1.9 with 1-micron pixels and a 117-degree FoV.
 The delta between the main sensor and ultra-wide is enormous, as you’ll notice when you zoom in and out while using the camera.
 These are both assisted by a time-of-flight sensor, which generates depth information.